Álvaro Mantilla

-Álvaro Mantilla Pérez (born 9 May 2000) is a Spanish footballer who plays for Racing de Santander.
-Mainly a central defender, he can also play as a right back.
+Álvaro Mantilla Pérez (born 9 May 2000) is a Spanish professional footballer who plays for Racing de Santander.
+Mainly a central defender, he can also play as a right-back.

-Club career
+Career

 Born in Maliaño, Camargo, Cantabria, Mantilla joined Racing de Santander's youth setup in 2015, from Club Bansander.
 On 2 August 2019, after finishing his formation, he was loaned to Tercera División side CD Laredo for the season.

 Mantilla made his senior debut on 14 September 2019, starting in a 3–0 home win over UD Sámano.
 He scored his first goal as a senior the following 18 July, netting the opener in a 3–1 home success over CD Tropezón which helped his side to reach the finals of the play-offs; the club ultimately achieved promotion to Segunda División B after 30 years.

 Back to Racing for the 2020–21 season, Mantilla became a part of the first team squad also in the third division, being regularly used.
 On 20 March 2022, he renewed his contract until 2024, and was mainly a backup to Pol Moreno and Pablo Bobadilla as his side achieved promotion to Segunda División.

 Mantilla made his professional debut on 11 September 2022, starting in a 2–0 away win over Sporting de Gijón.
+He scored his first professional goal on 22 October of the following year, netting his team's second in a 3–0 home win over Burgos CF.

+Mainly a backup option in the following years, Mantilla renewed his contract until 2028 on 11 April 2024.
+He became a first-choice during the 2025–26 campaign, scoring twice in 30 matches overall as the club achieved promotion to La Liga as champions.

+Mantilla made his debut in the main category of Spanish football on 16 August 2026, starting in a 2–2 home draw against Villarreal CF.